 “But it's only rational,” Rene interrupts.
 “Education isn't merely a private benefit.
 It's for the public good.
-If government endorses private schooling, what kind of message will it send?
+If the government endorses private schooling, what kind of message will it send?
 To families without school-age children—the majority—the message will be clear. education isn't the community's concern anymore.”

 Cromethius rolls his eyes.
 “By claiming education for the public good, you're getting around, as you always do, to more government control.
 Of course, this means more government spending, and we all know what that means.
 Look at what government control has achieved: A 25% dropout rate.
-40 percent of 13 year-old’s have trouble reading and understanding their textbooks.
-Only 28 percent of all 17 year-old’s can write an adequate imaginative essay.
-In inner city schools, it's even worse!”
+40 percent of 13-year-old’s have trouble reading and understanding their textbooks.
+Only 28 percent of all 17-year-old’s can write an adequate imaginative essay.
+In inner-city schools, it's even worse!”

 “And that is exactly why vouchers won't work,” Rene mowed.
 “How many inner-city private schools do you think profit-minded 'educators' will open?
 There, public schools will remain the only choice.
 No, my friend, vouchers will hopelessly cripple public education.
 And that spells greater disaster for those already disadvantaged.”